jyoungblood/lexxi/readme.md

 gulp dev
 ```

-this sets up a pretty normal express app. take a look at the tree structure and it will seem pretty obvious where all your application code goes...i promise i'll tell you more about it when the time is right. ssshhhh.
+this sets up a pretty normal express app that (obviously) uses gulp to handle tedious parts of the dev process. take a look at the tree structure and it will seem pretty obvious where all your application code goes.

+i promise i'll tell you more about this when the time is right. ssshhhh.